 Sightseeing on Lembongan

-We drove the entire island from the northern tip near the mangrove forest down to the southern end and Lembongan’s most famous stretch of sand, Dream Beach.
+With the buggy, we spend our 2nd day driving the entire island.
+From the northern tip near the mangrove forest down to the southern end and Lembongan’s most famous stretch of sand, Dream Beach.

-Considered one of Bali’s most beautiful beaches, this secluded beach is home to just a single resort and cafe.
+Considered one of Bali’s most beautiful beaches, this secluded beach is home to just a single resort and cafe, Dream Beach Huts.